-- element (PDFElement) The element in question. - inclusive (bool, optional) Whether the include element in the returned results.
+• element (PDFElement) - The element in question.

+• inclusive (bool, optional) - Whether the include element in the returned results.
 Default: False.

 - all_pages (bool, optional) Whether to included pages other than the page which the element is on. - tolerance (int, optional) To be counted as above, the elements must overlap by at least tolerance on the X axis.
+Tolerance is capped at half the width of the element.
 Default 0.

+$\verb"add_element" (\textit{element: PDFElement}) \rightarrow ElementList$

-add_element (element: PDFElement) \rightarrow ElementList Explicitly adds the element to the ElementList.
+Explicitly adds the element to the ElementList.